wepublish/dreifuss-wysiwyg-editor/packages/font-color-ui/README.md

-# slate-plugins-font-color-ui
+# plate-font-color-ui

-This plugin is based on @udecode/slate-plugins-font-color-ui
+This plugin is based on @udecode/plate-font-color-ui